otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>
 <br><br>

-These commands are used to create and run a Docker container for a Node.js application:
+Navigate to /containers/node_app and run these commands to create and run a Docker container for the Node.js application:

 - docker build --tag node_app . builds a Docker image using the Dockerfile in the current directory with the tag "node_app".
 - docker images lists all the Docker images present on the system.